Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Background

 In addition to this clustering behaviour, mean-field structures may also exist.
 Individual low-lying vortical $IS1$ states were predicted within the Quasiparticle Random-Phase-Approximation (QRPA) \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302} and the Antisymmetrized Molecular Dynamics + Generator Coordinate Method (AMD+GCM) \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303, PhysRevC.100.014301,chiba2019cluster}.
 These states should exist in $^{10}$Be \cite{PhysRevC.95.064319,10.1093/ptep/ptz049}, $^{12}$C \cite{PhysRevC.97.014303}, $^{16}$O \cite{PhysRevC.100.014301}, $^{20}$Ne \cite{Ne_EPJ}, and $^{24}$Mg \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302,chiba2019cluster}.

-Such individual low-lying vortical states can be differentiated from the neighbouring excitations and much more easily resolved in experiment.
-Note that the intrinsic electric vortical flow of nucleons, though widely discussed in recent decades, is still very poorly understood \cite{semenko1981vortex,PhysRevC.84.034303,PhysRevC.87.024305, PhysRevC.89.024321,nesterenko2016toroidal,EPJA19}.
+Such individual low-lying vortical states can be differentiated from the neighbouring excitations and so much more easily resolved in experiment.
+Note that the intrinsic electric vortical flow of nucleons, though widely discussed in recent decades, is still very poorly understood \cite{semenko1981vortex,PhysRevC.84.034303,PhysRevC.87.024305,PhysRevC.89.024321,nesterenko2016toroidal,EPJA19}.
 The experimental observation and identification of vortical states remains a challenge for the modern experimentalist \cite{PhysRevC.100.064302}.
 In this respect, exploration of individual low-lying $IS1$ vortical states in light nuclei could be used as a promising guide in the experimental design.
-The ($e,e^\prime$) reaction has been recently suggested to identify the vortical response of nuclei \cite{PhysRevC.100.064302}.
+The ($e,e^\prime$) reaction has been recently suggested as a possible method of probing the vortical response of nuclei \cite{PhysRevC.100.064302}.
 The complementary $(\alpha,\alpha')$ reaction may be used to locate candidates for the $IS1$ vortical states for these ($e,e^\prime$) measurements.